-These reference values are based on GFS concepts.
-The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA95), adjusted for the treatment of interest relating to swaps.
-The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities (defined in ESA95): currency and deposits, securities other than shares excluding financial derivatives, and loans.
+The reference values for government deficit and debt are based on concepts defined in the European System of Accounts (ESA 2010).
+The surplus (+)/deficit (-) of the general government sector is in the national accounts referred to as the net lending (+)/borrowing (-) (B.9).The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities (defined in ESA 2010): currency and deposits, debt securities and loans.

 The Commission's reports and opinions are based on a technical assessment by the Directorate General Economic and Financial Affairs (DG ECFIN), using data reported by Eurostat.
-The web site of the DG ECFIN provides further information on the EDP’S legal basis and procedures.
+The web site of the DG ECFIN provides further information on the EDP’s legal basis and procedures.

 Role of Eurostat in EDP

 The European Commission is responsible for providing the data used for the EDP, and within the European Commission this task is undertaken by Eurostat.
 This is done on the basis of the GFS and EDP statistics provided by the Member States.
 In addition, Eurostat has sole competence within the European Commission for the statistical methodological basis on which the data for the EDP are compiled.

 In 2013, the government deficit of both the euro area (EA18) and the EU28 decreased in absolute terms compared with 2012, while the government debt rose in both zones.
 In the euro area the government deficit to GDP ratio decreased from 3.6% in 2012 to 2.9% in 2013 and in the EU28 from 4.2% to 3.2%.
 In the euro area the government debt to GDP ratio increased from 89.0% at the end of 2012 to 90.9% at the end of 2013 and in the EU28 from 83.5% to 85.4%.